Page load time explained

 Once all synchronous resources have been loaded and rendered into the browser window, a page load event is fired, marking the completion on the web page load for your visitor.
 This is where Panelbear considers the page load "complete".

-What performance metrics are available?
+Example performance metrics

-Average and percentiles
+Load time average and percentiles